arzwa/py-adhore/README.md

 # py-adhore

 Utilities for doing and visualizing synteny/co-linearity analyses using I-ADHoRe.
-This is meant to replace the tools provided by `wgd syn` in the [wgd]( https://github.com/arzwa/wgd/) package.
-It is mainly a wrapper to enable easier usage of I-ADHoRe and to provide the associated visualizations one usually desires.
+This should eventually replace the tools provided by `wgd syn` in the [wgd]( https://github.com/arzwa/wgd/) package.
+It is mainly a wrapper to enable easier usage of the very fast and sensitive I-ADHoRe program for synteny and co- linearity inference in large comparative genomic data sets; and provides the tools for associated visualizations one usually desires.

 To install, clone the repository, `cd` into it and type `pip install .`.
 Works with python3.